Results 1 to 2 of 2

 The W3C Mobile Web Best Practices recommends a total page size - including images - not exceeding 20kb.
 Page size is one of the things their MobileOK Checker will assess.

-They do also recommend allowing users with larger or more capable devices to choose an alternative version, but the default version should be low-bandwidth.Don't be arrogant - be kind to a koala that thinks it's a bear.
+They do also recommend allowing users with larger or more capable devices to choose an alternative version, but the default version should be low-bandwidth.Don't serve your porridge and then go out for a walk.